-What You’ll Need to Make the Vegan Green Enchiladas
+What You’ll Need to Make Enchiladas verdes

 - Brown Rice.
 Be sure to cook your brown rice beforehand.
 You can sub with quinoa or other grain.

 - Salsa Verde.
 Use your favorite tomatillo vegan-friendly brand of salsa verde or make it at home.